-I just discovered your website today and I am just totally impressed with all of your info and documentation.
+Hi, AO — I just discovered your website today and I am just totally impressed with all of your info and documentation.
 I was a member of the "AA Cult" for seven years — I joined when I was a vulnerable 18 year old and stayed around long enough to witness so much sick, twisted, despicable behavior by allegedly "recovering" individuals; I want to vomit just thinking of some of the things I saw (especially the sexual exploitation of women)!
 Unfortunately, I, like some of your other correspondents, have had the experience of knowing too many people who ate shotguns while "sober;" the love of my young life stuck his head under a train while "working the steps."
 And of course, the cult members made every hideous suicide all about themselves and "the program!"
+I have to tell you, up until I left the cult or "got cured" as they like to say of us dissenters, my life was going nowhere, I was in and out of psychiatric hospitals, broke, alone, fat — I was a TOTAL LOSER.
+Then, I pulled the ten-thousandth knife out of my back and decided to grow up!
+Amazing things happened — I was offered a terrific new job, completed my college degree (and completed two more after that)! finally met a decent guy, had a family, now have my dream career, travel around the world, etc., etc., etc. All I had to do was get AWAY from those sick, twisted bastards.

 I haven't touched a drop of alcohol or any drugs for 12 years and I know the secret cure for those who may be looking for answers in all the wrong places: If you want to stop drinking, don't drink!
 If you don't want to use drugs, don't take, snort, smoke, buy, manufacture, or distribute them.
 Do what I did — GROW THE HELL UP!
 Again, thanks for all the good info and take care... don't let the bastards get to you!
+Stephanie, Northern California

 Hi Stephanie,

-Thanks for all of the compliments, and thanks for brightening my day with a success story.
+a success story.
 Glad to hear that you escaped from hell and got a better life.

 I'm in a good mood, too.
 Your letter arrived on my anniversary.
-Yes, 5 years off of alcohol as of today, October 20.
-(And off of drugs, too.)
-It's a good day for celebrating victories (in some quiet manner, of course).
+Yes, 5 years off

 Have a good day, and a good life.

-Hi A.O, I want to share this bit of Oxford, AA, history with you and get your take on it.
+Hi A.O, I want to share this bit of Oxford, AA, history with you and

-Peace Shalom
+Hey Rick, Peace Shalom

 Hi Ric,